 - Greater volume of web and/or mobile traffic

 In other words, we define digital success in the workplace by the degree to which it positively impacts employee and customer experience.
-No single miracle technology can yield digital transformation success—positive impact comes from the human-digital relationship—but I will examine these benefits in light of their digital counterparts.
+No single miracle technology can yield a successful transformation—positive impact comes from the human-digital relationship—but I will examine the above benefits in light of their digital counterparts.

 A digital environment can increase workplace morale by empowering employees to apply their talents…

-User-friendly platforms—in this case, most likely relating to your company intranet—organize information and materials in a way that propel people through the everyday ambush of content.
+User-friendly platforms—most likely relating to your company intranet in this case—organize information and materials in a way that propel people through the everyday ambush of content.

 Automation and user-friendliness have become more necessary in today’s work environment as a result of increased complexity.